Council of State (Sweden)

 The Council Room (Konseljsalen) at Stockholm Palace in 2011.

-In Sweden since 1975, a Council of State (Swedish: Konselj) is a special cabinet meeting chaired by the Head of State.
-These are held a few times every year so that the government can, as required by the constitution, keep the king informed on matters of state.
+The post-1975 Swedish Council of State (Swedish: Konselj) is a special cabinet meeting chaired by the Swedish Monarch which is held a few times each year so that the government can, as required by the constitution, keep the king informed on matters of state.

 History

-The pre-1975 Council of State, which under the 1809 Instrument of Government, exercised executive authority, usually met once a week.
+Under the 1809 Instrument of Government the pre-1975 Council of State exercised executive authority and usually met once a week.
 At these meetings government bills were granted royal assent and formally became decisions of the Royal Majesty.

-After the introduction of the 1974 Instrument of Government in 1975, however, the monarch's role became strictly ceremonial and royal assent was no longer required for bills to become law.
+However in 1975 with the introduction of the 1974 Instrument of Government the monarch's role became strictly ceremonial and royal assent was no longer required for bills to become law.
 Executive power was instead transferred to the new Government of Sweden which is chaired and led in all important aspects by the Prime Minister of Sweden.

-Under the 1974 Instrument of Government, the Council of State is instead the name of a government meeting chaired by the King and it holds no special powers.
-These meetings can be held for a number of different reasons but they are mostly held so that the monarch can be informed on matters of state and government policy.
+The Council of State remained a meeting chaired by the king but holding no special powers they were continued so that the monarch can be informed on matters of state and government policy.